ajborla/py-lib-dqstutil/README.md

 A collection of utility functions for querying and managing a table-based dataset, primarily targeted for interactive use, either at the REPL, or with a Jupyter Notebook.

+### Technologies
+- Python 3.8+

+### Features
+- Simple to use, shallow learning curve
+- No classes or frameworks, just a collection of functions
+- No external dependancies

 ## Installation
 ## Usage